Landonwilson1/Employee-tracker/README.md

   ![screenshot of application](Screenshot.png)

   ## Desciption
   Employee Tracker is a command-line application.
+The application uses SQL and Inquirer to keep track of employees.
 The user will be able to view departments, roles, employees as well as add a department, role, and employee.

   ## Table of Contents
   - [Installation](#installation)